sprybear/fossirc/README.md

 # FOSSIRC

-A collection of timeline-based news and interesting topics petaining to the FOSS-centric networks and community who utilizes Internet Relay Chat protocol.
+A collection of timeline-based news and interesting topics petaining to FOSS-centric networks and community who utilizes Internet Relay Chat protocol.
 The objective, intended for better bookkeeping and journalistic purposes.
 Feel free to explore and contribute!

 ## News
 - [One month of Libera Chat](https://libera.chat/news/one-month-of-libera-chat) &mdash; Libera Chat